MedicalIA/PLCReg/README.md

-# Efficient Multi-Task Medical Image Registration via Perceiving Polarity Correlation
+# Multi-Domain Medical Image Registration Using Adaptive Polar-Linear Correlation Aware
-This is the official pytorch implementation of the paper 'Efficient Multi-Task Medical Image Registration via Perceiving Polarity Correlation'.
+This is the official pytorch implementation of the paper 'Multi-Domain Medical Image Registration Using Adaptive Polar-Linear Correlation Aware'.

 The paper is currently under review, and more details will be disclosed once it is accepted.